 The tax code context also helps explain how PAYE was applied.
 Some P60 formats show the tax code clearly, while others present the information differently, so do not assume every version uses the same labels or layout.
 Where a tax code is shown, it gives useful context for why tax was calculated the way it was during the year.
 A standard code may suggest routine PAYE treatment, while an emergency or adjusted code can help explain why deductions felt higher or lower at certain points.
 The code itself does not tell the whole story, but it is an important clue when you are checking whether payroll treatment looks sensible.

-That approach usually resolves the first layer of confusion quickly.
-Before you worry about HMRC corrections or payroll mistakes, make sure you are comparing like with like: one employer, the full tax year, and cumulative PAYE figures rather than monthly pay.
+If a number looks wrong, before you worry about HMRC corrections or payroll mistakes, make sure you are comparing like with like: one employer, the full tax year, and cumulative PAYE figures rather than monthly pay.
+Year-to-date totals on your final payslips for that tax year are the right comparison point.

 How to interpret National Insurance, student loan, pension, and previous-employment figures